pownjs/request/README.md

 # Pown Request

 This is a simple library and pownjs command for performing requests.
-The module comes with its own Scheduler.
+This module comes with its own Scheduler.

 ## Credits